Sparklight77/DroidDraco/README.md

 6. After patching the Minecraft APK, you can find the patched APK in the `MCPatch` folder in the home directory.

 > [!Note]
 > You need to be connected to the internet during the patch process.
-The Playstore version of Minecraft contains both 64-bit and 32-bit code in a single APK.
-To separate them, use [ApkTool M](https://maximoff.su/apktool/?lang=en) with the antisplit feature and place the resulting APK in the Downloads folder.
-Then run the injector start command.
 Note that patching and installing a 32-bit Minecraft APK on a 64-bit device may result in performance issues, so it's recommended to use the appropriate APK for your device.

 > [!important]
 > If you encounter any issues, report them in the [mcbegamerxx9541 repository](https://github.com/mcbegamerxx954/draco-injector/issues).
 Open an issue, describe your problem, and mention that you used this script for patching Minecraft.